core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Pairwise communication over unicast is protected with OSCORE, while S protects multicast notifications with Group OSCORE.
 Specifically:

 * C1 and S have a pairwise OSCORE Security Context.
 In particular, C1 has 'kid' = 0x01 as Sender ID and SN_1 = 101 as Sender Sequence Number.
-Also, S has 'kid' = 0x03 as Sender ID and SN_3 = 301 as Sender Sequence Number.

 * C2 and S have a pairwise OSCORE Security Context.
 In particular, C2 has 'kid' = 0x02 as Sender ID and SN_2 = 201 as Sender Sequence Number.
-Also, S has 'kid' = 0x04 as Sender ID and SN_4 = 401 as Sender Sequence Number.

 * S is a member of the OSCORE group with name "myGroup" and with 'kid context' = 0x57ab2e as Group ID.
 In the OSCORE group, S has 'kid' = 0x05 as Sender ID and SN_5 = 501 as Sender Sequence Number.